balart40/pointer-of-pointers-obsidian/DigitalLibrary/Books/Narcissism-Denial-of-the-true-self.md

 And what is grandiose can only be determined by reference to the actual self.

 Grandiosity and thus narcissism, is a function of the discrepancy between the image and the self.
 ### The Phallic-Narcissistic Character

+Behavior of men whose egos are invested in the seduction of women.

+1926 Wilhelm Reich introduced this term, between compulsion neurosis and hysteria.

+"Typical behavior is self-confident. often arrogant, elastic vigorous and often impressive"

+Importance of this phallic-narcissism is two fold.
+**1**
+- Underlines the intimate connection between narcissism and sexuality, specifically in terms of erective potency.
+**2**
+- Relationship with loved one is more narcissistic than object-libidinal.
+- They ofter show strong attachments to people and things
+- Exaggerated display of self-confidence, dignity and superiority
+- Thanks to the free aggression is strong, impulsive, energetic and usually productive.

+Hern emotional investment in me provided an extra measure of energy and excitement to my personality.
+Yet her need to posses me, and thus control me diminished my sense of self.
+In this situation , my ego became bigger than my self, making me a narcissistic personality.

+Hysteria comes from the Greek hystera or "womb"

+Female counterpart would be hysterical.

+Preoccupied with her sexual image.
+She is too, strong, impulsive, energetic and usually productive.
+### The narcissistic character